About District Energy

-Centralized plants produce large volumes of steam, hot water, and chilled water, which are transported through an underground system of pipes to buildings where it is used for space heating and cooling, domestic hot water heating, and humidification.
+Centralized thermal plants can efficiently produce hot water, chilled water, and steam from a variety of energy sources, including renewable sources.
+From these centralized plants, hot and/or chilled water (or steam) is transported through an underground system of insulated pipes to individual buildings, where it’s used for space heating and cooling, and domestic hot water heating.